Benton and Franklin Community Action Committee assistance programs.

 Low cost Meals on Wheels is for anyone age 60 or older.
 The agency will offer clients with free home delivered meals for qualified seniors and home-bound participants.
 In addition to that, group meals are served several local senior centers throughout the Prosser, Tri-Cities and Connell.

-A regional Community Health Center or clinic provides the low income and uninsured with low cost health and dental care.
+A regional Community Health Center or clinic provides the low income as well as uninsured with low cost health and dental care.
 Patients can also access other associated medical services in a compassionate, sensitive and fair way.
 Some bills will be due from patients, and fees for services and prescriptions are due but the amount is based on a sliding scale based on the household income.
+There are also other free dental care clinics in the community to try.

 SHIBA is a free service for the elderly and disabled in Washington.
 Staff from Community Action Committee provide guidance and answer questions pertaining to Medicaid, Medicare, SSDI disability or private health insurance.